-Some programmers have a hard time adapting to what’s going on today, which is very different from what was going on a year, five years or even ten years ago.
-I always say to be open to change.
-As programmers get older, they forget a lot of their audience is younger.
-Their audience hasn’t changed, but they have.
-It’s really important to be open minded to today.
-I’ve been in situations where I hear, “Imagine Dragons on an AC station?”
-And I say if you believe your music test, then yes.
-It’s that simple.
-What’s changed the most is change.
-Some ways for the better and some maybe not, that’s debatable.
+Some programmers have a hard time adapting to "today", which is very different from what was going on a year, five years or even ten years ago.
+You must be open to change.
+Some ask, “Imagine Dragons on an AC station?”
+The answer; If you believe your music test, then yes.
 Today’s programmer has to be agile, they have to be quick and willing to adapt and they really have to listen to their audience.

 Yes, AC has felt pressure from Hot AC and CHR.
 That’s nothing new.
 CHR is always the format that leads the way musically.
-When CHR is healthy and vibrant, and it continues to put out hit after hit, it always possesses somewhat of a challenge to the AC world because in reality, we are going for the same listenership.
-Find me one CHR programmer who won’t tell you he/she is under pressure from his/her boss to perform 25-54 and I’ll tell you he/she is not telling the truth.
+When CHR is healthy and vibrant, and it continues to put out hit after hit, it always possesses somewhat of a challenge to the AC world because in reality, we are going for the same listener-ship.
+Find one CHR programmer who won’t tell you they are under pressure from the GM or owner to perform 25-54 and I’ll tell you they are not telling the truth.
 They may say their target is 18-34, but everyone’s under pressure 25-54.
 25-54 women love this new music.
-In most markets there’s a CHR, Hot AC and an AC, and in many cases the music is very compatible.
+In most markets there’s a CHR, Hot AC and an AC, and in most cases the music is very compatible.

-Music is the number one reason that people listen to music radio, regardless of the format.
-I believe the ratio these days is probably 70% gold-based and 30% current/recurrent, but that number changes in every market.
+Music is the number one reason that people listen to music radio.
+The ratio these days is probably 70% gold-based and 30% current/recurrent, but that number changes in every market.
 Every station is a little bit different.
 It could be 60/40 in some places.
-I know in my group of stations, they are probably all a little bit different depending upon the specific market conditions.
+With my group of stations, they are all different depending upon the specific market conditions.
 If you’re in a market where there’s just an AC and CHR, it may be a little more gold-based on one side.
 If you’re in a situation where there are three stations, you may be a little more contemporary.